 During the next months our wish is to continuously infect the digital world with these statements and thus regularly provide a virtual stage for the voices from Belarus.
 At the festival ECLAT in Stuttgart, all pieces are to be performed or presented in a large performance installation at the beginning of February 2021.
 In this way, a great narrative is to be created which will bring us closer to the situation in Belarus and give the people of Belarus the certainty that we share their concerns.

-Works by Ales Pushkin, Alexandra Kononchenko, Andreas Frank, Anton Baton, Antonina Slobodchikova, Carola Bauckholt, Clemens K. Thomas, Gareth Davis, Grigory Horoneko, Huihui Cheng, Lesia Pcholka, Malte Giesen, Marina Naprushkina, Nadya Sayapina, Oscar Bianchi, Polina Dobrovolskaya, Pony Says, Raed Yassin, Sergej Newski, Vasilisa Palianina, Zhanna Gladko, Ekaterina Zingerowskaja and others.
+Works by Ales Pushkin, Alexander Adamov, Alexandra Filonenko, Alexandra Kononchenko, Andreas Frank, Anton Baton, Antonina Slobodchikova, Carola Bauckholt, Christoph Ogiermann, Clemens K. Thomas, Ekaterina Zhyniarouskaya, Gleb Kowalski, Gareth Davis, Grigory Horoneko, Hannes Seidl, Huihui Cheng, Igor Shugaleev, Julia Mihály, Lesia Pcholka, Malte Giesen, Marina Naprushkina, Maximilian Marcoll, Mihal Gulin, Nadya Sayapina, Oscar Bianchi, Pony Says, Raed Yassin, Sara Glojnarić, Sergej Newski, Uladzimir Hramovich, Vasilisa Palianina, Zhanna Gladko.

 The project is dedicated to Maria Kalesnikava, who has been part of our team for the festival ECLAT and for Musik der Jahrhunderte since 2018 and has been imprisoned in Minsk since September 2020.